A book exploring how different Christian politicians have used (and abused) religion in their politics. Read the introduction online here.

 Alastair Campbell’s “We don’t do God” is one of most (mis)quoted soundbites of the age but, however much it might have been right concerning his political master (and therein lies a debate), it is certainly not true of all contemporary political leaders.
 Indeed, it is striking how many global political leaders are Christian believers and how far their faith shapes and is shaped by their politics – for better or for worse.

-The collection will cover figures including Tony Blair; Gordon Brown, George W. Bush, Stephen Harper, Torja Halonen, Lula, Angela Merkel; Barack Obama, Vladimir Putin, Kevin Rudd, Nicholas Sarkozy, Ellen Johnson Sirleaf, and Margaret Thatcher.
+The collection will cover figures including Tony Blair, Gordon Brown, George W. Bush, Bill Clinton, Stephen Harper, Torja Halonen, Lula, Theresa May, Angela Merkel, Barack Obama, Vladimir Putin, Kevin Rudd, Nicholas Sarkozy, Ellen Johnson Sirleaf, Margaret Thatcher, and Donald Trump.